AlexisSparrow/projectRepository/README.md

 # projectRepository
-for yandex praktikum
+Form for yandex praktikum
 --------------------------------------

-Link to the project - https://github.com/AlexisSparrow/projectRepository.git
+Link to the form - https://alexissparrow.github.io/projectRepository/

 --------------------------------------

-Version of the project - 0.0.2
+Version of the project - 1.0.0